alpaca-lang/alpaca/Tour.md

 ### Binaries<a id="sec-3-1-5" name="sec-3-1-5"></a>

-If you're not familiar with binaries, there's some [good coverage](http://learnyousomeerlang.com/starting-out-for-real) of them in [Learn You Some Erlang&#x2026;](http://learnyousomeerlang.com/)  At present in MLFE they're a little more verbose but also a little more obvious, e.g.
+If you're not familiar with binaries, there's some [good coverage](http://learnyousomeerlang.com/starting-out-for-real) of them in [Learn You Some Erlang&#x2026;](http://learnyousomeerlang.com/)  At present in Alpaca they're a little more verbose but also a little more obvious, e.g.

     <<"this text is assumed to be UTF-8">>
     <<"But we can also be explicit": type=utf8>>